Boruch of Medzhybizh: Biography

-Reb Boruch was known for his melancholy, fiery temper, and uncompromising strong will.
+Reb Boruch was known for his melancholy, and uncompromising strong will.
 His guiding principle of malkhus was the subject of great debate amongst the Chasidic leadership of his generation.
-Reb Boruch was the first chasidic leader to accumulate great wealth from his devotees through the practice of petek and pidyonot.
-In other words, he obtained donations and gifts for personal requests or prayers.
-He claimed to his followers that he had supernatural powers derived directly from his blood-connection to the Baal Shem Tov.
+Reb Boruch was the first chasidic leader to start the practice of petek and pidyonot.
+In other words, people donated gifts or money for personal requests and prayers, which was used for various causes.
+He said that his supernatural powers derived directly from his blood-connection to the Baal Shem Tov.

 In 1808, Rabbi Shneur Zalman of Lyadi visited Reb Boruch in Medzhybizh to settle their differences.
 At the time, Reb Boruch was incensed by his publication Tanya, and by Rabbi Shneur Zalman's insistence that communal funds be given freely to charitable causes.
-There are numerous stories related to this visit, most ending with Reb Boruch's temper getting the best of him.
-The visit ultimately resulted in Rabbi Shneur Zalman and his followers being evicted from Podolia.
+There are numerous stories related to this visit, which ultimately resulted in Rabbi Shneur Zalman and his followers being evicted from Podolia.

 In his later years, Reb Boruch became overwhelmed by his melancholy.
 In an attempt to remedy his melancholy, his followers brought in Hershel of Ostropol as a court jester of sorts.
 Hershel was one of the first documented Jewish comics and his exploits are legendary within both the Jewish and non-Jewish communities.
-One story has it that in a fit of rage Reb Boruch himself was responsible for Hershel's death.
 At least one tale has Hershel lingering for several days and dying in Reb Boruch's own bed surrounded by Reb Boruch and his followers.

 When Reb Boruch died in 1811 on 18 Kislev 5572, his chasidim (followers) numbered in the thousands.
 He is buried in the Jewish cemetery in Medzhybizh, next to his grandfather the Baal Shem Tov.
 His writings were included in Amarot Tehorot published in 1865 and in Buzino Dinhora published in 1879.